Baby Day 2018: First Aid for Babies and Toddlers

 How confident are you in your own ability to save the life of a child in a medical emergency?
 Would you know how to spot the signs of traumatic injury in a baby?
 Enrol in your nearest first aid classes to acquire new life-saving skills and refresh older procedures with new techniques.

-If you’ve taken part in a first-aid refresher course recently we’d love to hear from you.
+If you’ve taken part in a training in first aid for babies and toddlers recently we’d love to hear from you.
 Share your experiences with us in the comments below and get in touch via our social media networks.